lemonase/installer-scripts/README.md

 # installer-scripts

-Files and scripts to install packages on development machines.
+Files and scripts to install various packages on development machines.